-Have you ever closed an application and accidently hit ‘Don’t Save’?
-Poof.
-In one forgetful moment all of your progress is gone and your stomach turns into a giant knot.
-Before you go out and do something crazy, like forsake technology and modern civilization, you will first want to see if Windows was nice and automatically saved you a copy.
+Have you ever closed a program and accidentally hit ‘Don’t Save’?
+Poof!
+In one forgetful moment all your progress has vanished and your stomach turns into a giant knot.
+Before you go out and do something crazy, like forsaking technology and modern civilization, you can first check to see if Windows was nice and automatically kept a copy of your unsaved file.

 For decades, the best practice when working on a project has always been to hit Ctrl+S every few minutes.
-This is still solid advice, but the need to constantly save your work is disappearing as more office productivity applications are now hosted on the cloud.
-The newest version of Microsoft Office 365 and Google Docs are both cloud-based, which means that your work is automatically and regularly being saved and backed up.
-Because cloud computing constantly backs up your most current project, you won’t have to panic in the event of a computer crash.
-In fact, any project saved to the cloud can be accessed from another computer so that you can keep on working while your PC is being repaired.
+The need to constantly save your work is now disappearing as more office productivity applications are hosted on the cloud.
+The newest version of Microsoft Office 365 and Google Docs are both cloud-based, which means that your work is automatically and regularly saved and backed up.
+Because cloud computing constantly backs up your current project to another location, you won’t have to panic in the event of error or a crash.
+Any project saved to the cloud can be accessed from another computer so that you can keep on working while your PC is being repaired.

-Although, let us offer you this word of warning about cloud computing; if you do the majority of your work on a cloud-based application, then you might not remember your old friend Ctrl+S and forget to save your work while using an application that is not cloud-based.
-In most scenarios like this you can take the steps we showed you to recover your document, but for added protection, you can actually backup your entire network to the cloud with a Backup and Disaster Recovery (BDR) solution.
-With a BDR, it does not matter if your application is cloud-based or not, every file, program, and document will be backed up to the cloud, just in case you make a whoopsie.
+But – a word of warning about cloud computing.
+If you do most your work on cloud-based applications, you might not remember your old friend Ctrl+S and forget to save your work while using an application that is not cloud-based.
+In most scenarios like this you can take the steps above to recover your unsaved file.
+For added protection, your entire network can be set up to save automatically to the cloud, by using a Backup and Disaster Recovery (BDR) solution.
+With a BDR, it doesn’t matter if your application is cloud-based or not.
+Every file, program, and document will be backed up to the cloud, just in case.

-If you would like to learn more about cloud-based office productivity software like Microsoft Office 365 and Google Docs, or you would like your entire network backed up to the cloud with BDR, then call Quikteks at PHONENUMBER and let us help protect you from your mistakes.
+If you would like to learn more about cloud-based office productivity software like Microsoft Office 365 and Google Docs, or you would like your entire network backed up to the cloud with BDR, then call Quikteks Tech Support at (973) 882-4644 and let us help protect you from mistakes.